kapouer/sharpie/README.md

 Since version 1.4 svg support has been dropped and replaced by passing svg through unmodified.
+Since version 2.8 converting svg explicitely to another format is supported (depending on how vips is built), and if when no other format is specified, svg is returned.

 Content-Type is set by sharpie middleware in the HTTP response header.